The Need for Treatment Professionals

 Addiction medicine is a blossoming industry, with consistent and significant growth in the last ten years.
 The need for qualified treatment professionals is not slowing down, either, with steady projected growth in the field for at least the next five years.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), in recent years, the number of alcohol and drug addiction treatment centers in the United States has been steadily approaching 15,000.
 Despite this seemingly large number of facilities, only a fraction of those struggling with an addiction to alcohol receive the treatment that they so desperately need.

 While it might be great in terms of the number of jobs created, the remarkable growth in the field of addiction treatment sadly parallels the burgeoning numbers of people suffering from drug addiction and abuse—individuals who could use the compassionate care of someone trained to give it.
-In many markets, the demand for alcohol and proper substance abuse treatment easily outpaces the availability of those qualified to administer it, underscoring the necessity for more people interested in these careers.
+In many markets, the demand for alcohol and proper substance abuse treatment programs easily outpaces the availability of those qualified to administer it, underscoring the necessity for more people interested in these careers.

 Credit: eHow Health Videos